Granite Belt flora

 Identification

-Select the image to be taken to the Fire management page on the Qld Govt Parks and Forests webpage.
+Select the button to be taken to the Fire management page on the Qld Govt Parks and Forests webpage.

 Select the image to be taken to the Queensland Fire and Biodiversity Consortium's Living with fire: An introduction to fire ecology resource.

-Select the image to be taken to the Queensland Fire and Biodiversity Consortium webpage
+Select the button to be taken to the Queensland Fire and Biodiversity Consortium webpage

-Select the image to be taken to the Burning guidelines for the New England bioregion.
+Select the button to be taken to an electronic version of the Burning guidelines for the New England bioregion.
+A hard copy is available for purchase on our publications page.